 a clear image of the body part in question.

-While the X-ray procedure itself causes no pain, moving a potentially injured body
+The X-ray procedure itself causes no pain, but moving a potentially injured body part

 comfort measures and complete the procedure as quickly as possible to minimize any